John Small (British Army officer): 84th Highland Regiment of Foot

 Small spent the most part of his time in New York on staff duty.
-Small was commander of the 84th Regiment of Foot (Royal Highland Emigrants), 2nd Battalion.
+He was commander of the 84th Regiment of Foot (Royal Highland Emigrants), 2nd Battalion.

-At the end of the war, the Crown aided many of its soldiers with land grants to settle in Nova Scotia and Upper Canada (current Ontario) in lieu of pay to encourage British colonization of the area.
+At the end of the war, the Crown aided many of its soldiers with land grants to settle in Nova Scotia and Upper Canada (present-day Ontario) in lieu of pay, to encourage British colonization of the area.
 They often settled together as units, and the 84th Regiment of Foot settled in the Douglas Township in Hants County, Nova Scotia.
 (Some members had lived there before the war.)
 Small also lived there for a time, constructing a manor house called "Selmah Hall"; the community of Selma, Nova Scotia, was named for his property.

 Postwar years

-After the war, Small was thought to have advised American artist John Trumbull on his painting The Death of General Warren at the Battle of Bunker Hill.
+After the war, Small is thought to have advised American artist John Trumbull on his painting The Death of General Warren at the Battle of Bunker Hill.
 They met in London in 1786.
-Trumbull painted Major Small at the centre of the action, holding a bayonet to prevent a fellow British soldier from killing his friend, American Patriot Joseph Warren.
+Trumbull painted Small at the centre of the action, holding a fellow soldier's Brown Bess musket to prevent him from bayoneting his friend, American Patriot Joseph Warren.
 (In fact, Warren was shot through the head during the battle and instantly killed by a musket ball).
 Trumbull wanted to express the divisions that the conflict created between people who were friends, yet were caught on opposite sides.
 In describing the painting for a catalogue of his works, Trumbull explained why he chose to emphasize Major Small's role.
-He said that Small, whom he had met in London, "was equally distinguished by acts of humanity and kindness to his enemies, as by bravery and fidelity to the cause he served."
+He said that Small "was equally distinguished by acts of humanity and kindness to his enemies, as by bravery and fidelity to the cause he served."